mainmatter/mainmatter.com/src/posts/2023-05-28-from-react-to-ember-building-a-blog.md

    Chris proposed an approach - ‘Let’s create posts using markdown files.’
 He said we could use this tool - `ember-cli-showdown`.

-   This addon converts my markdown into readable HTLM objects, so I don’t need to have that tedious & time-consuming job of writing an HTML file every time I want to publish a new post.
+   This addon converts my markdown into HTLM, so I don’t need to have that tedious & time-consuming job of writing an HTML file every time I want to publish a new post.
 It was a deal. 🤝

 2. **Combining my posts information with my tool**